Chapter 12: Unimodal Deities

 Architective deities would have an all or nothing attitude, a sense of absolute contrast - objects either exist or do not, are for them or are against them; while connective deities would flow through a continuous spectrum of possibility, and host balances/imbalances, harmonies/discords and compromises between these.

 A hierarchical deity could be embodied as a physical object, as an organism, a person, a social object such as an institution or an office in an institution, but could not take on a purely connective embodiment such as a wind, a sun, a fire or ocean, or a gaseous planet like Jupiter.
-It may be embodied in a book, an icon, the moon, or a rocky planet like Mars.
+It could be embodied in a book, an icon, the moon, or a rocky planet like Mars.
 It cannot be embodied as the entire universe, for interactions at that scale are purely connective.
 Processional deities may shift from one architective embodiment to another, or not be embodied at all.

 An architective deity could control and/or organize the architective serial meanings of all its subordinates in its architecture (or procession of architectures), including any connective spirits or deities completely contained within its architectures.